 Bruner, J., Goodnow, J., & Austin, A. (1956) A Study of Thinking, New York: Wiley.

 To cite this article: Smith, M.K.
-(2002) ‘Jerome S. Bruner and the process of education’, the encyclopedia of informal education. [http://infed.org/mobi/jerome-bruner-and-the-process-of-education/ Retrieved: enter date]
+(2002) ‘Jerome S. Bruner and the process of education’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/jerome-bruner-and-the-process-of-education/ Retrieved: enter date]